Efficient Uniform Negative Edge Weights: The MCMC sampler

-The state space of this MCMC algorithm consists of all consistent weight functions and we identify it with~$\setCons$.
-For ease of exposition, we assume that the weight interval $\wInt$ is discrete and finite, thus, rendering the state space finite.
-The spirit of all arguments and results, however, carries over to continuous~$\wInt$; the general case is detailed in \cref{sec:appendix-general-convergence}.
+For simplicity, we assume in the following that the weight interval $\wInt$ is discrete and finite, thus rendering the state space finite.
+The spirit of all arguments and results, however, carries over to continuous~$\wInt$.
+The state space of the MCMC in \cref{algo:sampler} consists of exactly all consistent weight functions in~$\setCons$.
 The neighborhood~$N[w]$ of state $w$ consists of all weight functions that differ in at most one position: